Eek! My images don't look right. Help!

 In Chrome, you can enable a prompt to save downloads to a specific location by accessing your Settings>Advanced Settings>Download option and ensuring the box is checked to "Ask where to save each file before downloading."

 Windows Edge does not give you the option to select where to save downloaded files.
 By default, it will save files to your Download folder.
-If this causes problems, you can use a different browser such as Chrome, Firefox or Internet Explorer 11.
+If this causes problems, you can use a different browser such as Chrome, Firefox or Safari.

 Images have a white background behind them